euronovate/ENMobileSDK-Android/ENPubSub/readme.md

 **Comunication between client/server**

 Comunication between client and server must be with a message with format JSONObject.

 **Subscribe to Event**

 We have a set of specific event that you can subcribe to them.
-They is included in `ENPubSubChannel` at this moment we have:
+They are included in `ENPubSubChannel` , at this moment we have:
 * startSign
 * all